kamranahmedse/developer-roadmap/src/data/projects/number-guessing-game.md

 Enter your choice: 2

 Great!
 You have selected the Medium difficulty level.
+You have 5 chances to guess the correct number.
 Let's start the game!

 Enter your guess: 50